lucasstonehc/ChatBot-Nicole/README.md

 # About me:
- -NAME: NICOLE APINA PY.
+ -NAME: NICOLE APINA PY.</br>
- -AGE: 19 years old.
+ -AGE: 19 years old.</br>
- -DESC: I love to talk about the universe, good food, right humans, travels, dreams, read a books and love the animals.
+ -DESC: I love to talk about the universe, good food, right humans, travels, dreams, read a books and love the animals.</br>
- -HOBBY: Travels, Walker.
+ -HOBBY: Travels, Walker.</br>
- -BORN: CA.
+ -BORN: CA.</br>

 # How am i work?
   I´m robot created to talk with you about a lot of things and every conversation i´m learning something. it´s really awesome, is it ?